 - Loves sweet fruits, like watermelon

-“Little Mac sleeps anywhere, on the heated floor in the barn or outside on a pile of sand.
+From the Keepers“Little Mac sleeps anywhere, on the heated floor in the barn or outside on a pile of sand.
 It doesn’t matter to her.
 But Sujatha will only sleep on the pile of sand next to the pool, both winter and summer.
 Both elephants take catnaps, though.
-If their eyes are closed and their trunks are resting on the ground, it’s a pretty sure bet that they are nodding off.”– Liz
+If their eyes are closed and their trunks are resting on the ground, it’s a pretty sure bet that they are nodding off.” – Liz

 Asian elephants are listed as Endangered on the IUCN Red List which names the major challenges for conservation as habitat loss, poaching, and human-elephant conflicts.
 The reduction and fragmentation of elephant habitat and an expanding human population requiring increased farming often lead to these conflicts.

 LOTS OF HAY